BreadEaterYT/JavaPHP/README.md

-JavaPHP is a lightweight Java library that permits to execute PHP code into Java so instead of using Java servlets, you can just use PHP and execute it as a part of your existing Java code, does not rely on any dependencies, its fully standalone, and you can use it in a compiled .jar file or in a simple .java file without having to compile it
+JavaPHP is a lightweight Java library that permits to execute PHP code into Java so instead of using Java servlets, you can just use PHP and execute it as a part of your existing Java code, does not rely on any dependencies, its fully standalone, and you can use it in a compiled .jar file or in a simple .java file without having to compile it.

-Fun fact: this library was made in like 1 day because i had no other ideas and i was bored so yeah, now this library exists.
+It can be used with Webservers (NanoHTTPD, Java socket, etc...) or as a part of your Java app.

 ### Features
-- PHP file execution in java
+- PHP file / code execution in java
 - Customizable error handling

-There are not alot of features because i keep it very simple, why would i do a lot of features since its focused only on the purpose of executing PHP in Java.
+### Planned features
+- PHP file / code execution over TCP/IP using PHP-CGI

 ### How to use
 Simply import it to your file and do like this: